-John Lynn Minor—the Original
+John Lynn Miner—the Original

 In all schools, children learn far more than what we actively and deliberately teach.
 What we teach is one curriculum; who we are is another.

-The founding headmaster of Greenwich Country Day, Lynn (as he was known to faculty) Minor was a humble, scholarly, elegant man.
+The founding headmaster of Greenwich Country Day, Lynn (as he was known to faculty) Miner was a humble, scholarly, elegant man.
 Born and educated in rural surroundings in upstate New York and western Pennsylvania, he was an outdoorsman and environmentalist.
 His adventuresome spirit took him to teaching positions in the Middle East and in Europe before returning to pursue graduate studies at Columbia and to teach in New York City.

 In the spring of my first year as GCDS headmaster, I traveled to Florida to spend time with 8 men who were among the original boys of Country Day.
 All were retired, and all were anxious to see each other and to reminisce.